deadlydog/deadlydog.github.io/_posts/2022-05-03-Ensure-Windows-power-settings-are-not-slowing-your-CPU.md

   - Performance
 ---

+My computer was sometimes very slow and unresponsive.
+It turned out the Windows power settings were throttling my processor speed.

-This article will show you how to check if your CPU is being throttled by the Windows power settings, which can cause your computer to be slow and not as responsive, and how to correct it.
+This post will show you how to check if your CPU is being throttled by the Windows power settings, and how to correct it.

 ## Check if your CPU is throttled